Himanshu-Rawat-008/vuejs-module/README.md

 <li> They can be chained means using multiple pipe character you can chain as many as you want </li>
 <li> Can be used with mustaches as well as with v-bind</li>
 </ul>

+We can pass props as Object or Arrays.<br>